-The following requirements apply to buildings of this classification only.
+The following requirements apply to buildings of this classification

 For other general requirements see Parts I to IV.
-For rooms which accommodate more than 100 persons, see Part VI, Theaters and Assembly Halls.
+For rooms which accommodate more than 100 persons, see Part VI.
+Theaters and Assembly

 Note.
-This code in no way affects the validity of sections 1636-180 to 1636-201 of the statutes, known as the Tenement House Law for cities of the first class (i. e., Milwaukee).
-On all points where the requirements of this code, the Tenement House Law are more stringent than the requirements of this code, the Tenement House Law must be complied with for buildings in Milwaukce.
+This code in no way affects the validity of chapter 176 of the statutes, known as the Tenement House Law for cities of the first class (i. e., Milwaukee).
+On all points where the requirements of the Tenement House Law are more stringent than the requirements of this code, waukee.
 All requirements of this code which are not covered in the Tenement House Law will apply in Milwaukee the same as elsewhere.